 LOTOSFORMING guides and explains many of the common issues encountered in the roll forming process and roll forming operation manual, all factors that contribute to possible problems such as material, design, and manufacture.

 roll forming operation manual is a process that developed by gradually bending the metal through a series of roll stands, or passes.
-Each stand must produce the appropriate amount of deformation for which it was designed. when roll-forming problems occur, it is important to examine each stage of the process and not merely the stand at which the problem initially appears.
-The goal of a roll forming operation is achieved when there is uniform metal deformation throughout the line.
-Roll forming operation manual is designed to be reasonably during the operation.
+Each stand must produce the appropriate amount of deformation for which it was designed. when roll-forming problems occur. it is important to examine each stage of the process and not merely the stand at which the problem initially appears.
+The goal of a roll forming operation achieves when there is uniform metal deformation throughout the line.
+Roll forming operation manual design to be reasonable during the operation.
 If run “popping” throughout the operation, the operation needs to be investigated.

-Two basic types of roll forming systems are utilized: a pre-cut line and a post-cut line.
+Two basic types of roll forming systems utilize a pre-cut line and a post-cut line.
 A pre-cut line snips the incoming material to a specific length prior to roll forming operation manual.
-During post cut line operation, the roll-formed panel runs continuously and is sheared to the required length after roll forming.
+During post cut line operation, the roll-formed panel runs continuously and shear to the required length after roll forming.

 Roll forming operation :

-One of the main parameters that define the success of a roll forming operation is the character of the material. for design the optimal process, the designer should be provided material information to be used prior to the tooling designing such as material mechanical property ranges, gauge tolerances and shape tolerances, different metallic coatings.
+One of the main parameters that define the success of a roll forming operation is the character of the material. for design the optimal process, the designer should provide material information to use prior to the tooling designing such as material mechanical property ranges, gauge tolerances and shape tolerances, different metallic coatings.

-Mill alignment is critical. forming rolls and their components must be aligned to each other both horizontally and vertically.
-The rolls must be aligned both side-to-side and pass-to-pass.
+Mill alignment is critical. forming rolls and their components must align with each other both horizontally and vertically.
+The rolls must align both side-to-side and pass-to-pass.
 Forming material with the gauge either lighter or heavier than that for which the tooling is designed can result in problems.
 Using material thinner than the designed gauge can lead to finish radii greater than the intended design.
 This is usually offset by over-tightening the rolls, which causes a decline in tool life.

 Processing heavier gauge material than intended can also lead to larger radii than designed.
 When running thicker material, the tooling will make contact on the side of the tool radii leaving no center contact with the tooling.
 Since the material is not in proper contact with the tooling, gap differences from side to side become more critical.
 Small side-to-side roll gap differences can result in a twist, bow or sweep problems.

-setup by the roll tooling manufacturer, feeler or wire gauges are most often used to set the gaps on roll-forming stands.
+setup by the roll tooling manufacturer, feeler, or wire gauges is most often used to set the gaps on roll-forming stands.
 This should ideally be done each time the metal being utilized changes significantly in gauge.
 Operators must be sure to periodically check for tooling wear or machine wear.

 Roll forming machine design

-Line speeds, die speeds and die clearances must be closely established and monitored to prevent blade drag.
+Line speeds, die speeds, and die clearances must closely establish and monitor to prevent blade drag.
 This condition can result in panel buckling.
 Removal of the buckled panel from the line is time-consuming and may result in damage to the cutoff die, or in extreme cases, to the roll tooling.
 Even if the part does not buckle to the point that it jams the line, improperly timed cutting can cause problems upstream in the roll former.

 Roll forming stands

-A flying shear, or cut-off die, may be required with an increase in the line speed or panel height configuration.
+A flying shear, or cut-off die, may require an increase in the line speed or panel height configuration.
 This allows the shear or die to attain the speed of the line prior to the cutoff operation.
 The timing of the shear is critical in this operation.
-Momentary interruptions in the latter roll-forming stands, as described above, will generally be larger in magnitude and more serious in nature as the speed of the cut-off operation increases.
-The blade or die should always be cut to an approved part.
-Improperly designed/machined tools must be avoided because they result in tight clearances, induce blade drag, tool drag, or lose clearances, which result in burrs on the finished panel.
+Momentary interruptions in the latter roll-forming stands, as described above, will generally be larger in magnitude and more serious in nature as the speed of the cut-off operation increases. blade or die should always cut to an approved part.
+Improperly design/machine tools must avoid because they result in tight clearances, induce blade drag, tool drag, or lose clearances, which result in burrs on the finished panel.

 Roll forming machine configuration :

-With a working knowledge of the roll forming machine configuration and the roll former setup procedures, the root cause of many problems can be determined at the plant level.
-Generally, the most important factor to keep in mind is that roll-forming issues must be approached from a systematic point of view.
-That is, everything must be considered from the incoming material properties, lubrication, roll former setup, uncoiler, and cut-off methods to the inspection details of the finished product.
+With a working knowledge of the roll forming machine configuration and the roll former setup procedures, the root cause of many problems can determine at the plant level.
+Generally, the most important factor to keep in mind is that roll-forming issues must approach from a systematic point of view.
+That is, everything must consider from the incoming material properties, lubrication, roll former setup, uncoiler, and cut-off methods to the inspection details of the finished product.
 All or any of these factors can impact the acceptance of the finished part.